 The second reason for requiring the submission fee is for a source to fund the artist/exhibition fee we pay to the filmmakers whose films are selected to screen at the festival.

 Unfortunately we do not have access to payment information nor do we control how the payments are made.
 All of this functionality occurs within FilmFreeway.
 We understand that FilmFreeway is actively looking at adding the ability to pay in different currencies in the future.
 We will take advantage of that functionality as soon as it is available.
 Stay tuned.

+Didn’t see an answer to your question above?
 Use the form below to submit your question.